-In September of 1983 during the height of the Cold War, Stanislav Petrov was on duty at a Soviet Union military facility that specialized in the early detection of incoming missiles from the U.S.
+In September 1983, during the height of the Cold War, Stanislav Petrov was on duty at a Soviet Union military facility that specialized in the early detection of incoming missiles from the U.S.

-Working a regular and routine shift at his consoles in the early hours of the morning on the 26th of September, Stanislav suddenly spotted something terrifying.
+Working a regular and routine shift at his consoles in the early hours of the morning on September 26th, Stanislav suddenly spotted something terrifying.

 A handful of U.S. nuclear missiles were flying towards Russia.

 He checked the computers at his disposal, rechecked them, then triple-checked them just to make sure.

 All results gave the same reading: this was it, this was the nuclear strike he had been trained to look out for, this was the nuclear strike the world had been nervously anticipating ever since the end of World War II.

 Stanislav refused to believe what the instruments and readings were showing them, disbelieving that the Americans would do this.

 He made a decision, going against all his training and installed sense of military duty, that these were false readings and chose to dig into them deeper rather than reporting them to his superiors.